apache/nuttx/boards/README.txt

 boards/arm/lpc17xx_40xx/zkit-arm-1769
   Zilogic System's ARM development Kit, ZKIT-ARM-1769.
 This board is based on the NXP LPC1769.
-The Nuttx Buildroot toolchain is used by default.
+The NuttX Buildroot toolchain is used by default.

 Configuring NuttX
 ^^^^^^^^^^^^^^^^^